-Pacific Asian Consortium in Employment (PACE) was founded in 1976 to address the employment and job training needs of the Asian Pacific Islander communities.
+Pacific Asian Consortium in Employment (PACE) was founded in 1976 to address the job training needs of the Asian Pacific Islander communities.
 With an initial grant from the City of Los Angeles, PACE began to offer job training and placement services.

-As PACE’s employment program and management experience broadened, we realized that the most fundamental needs of these communities could not be adequately addressed simply through the provision of job training and employment services alone.
-PACE thus sought to broaden its services and job creation programs and expand its outreach into the San Gabriel Valley and the South Bay areas of Southern California.
+As PACE’s employment program grew, the most fundamental needs of these communities could not be adequately addressed simply through the provision of job training and employment services alone.
+PACE began to broaden its services and job creation programs and expand its outreach into the San Gabriel Valley and the South Bay areas of Southern California.

 PACE’s programs and services continued to grow, adjusting to shifts in the political and economic landscapes of Los Angeles.
 After its first decade an office was opened to serve the San Gabriel Valley, and a new Handy Worker program became PACE’s first for-profit-subsidiary.